 - Temptation to spend due to ease of access – as lines of credit function like a credit card, it is almost too easy to keep spending, which can land you in hot water if you go over your limit or do not have the funds to make repayments.

-A line of credit is not always the only option when you need to borrow money.
-Here are some other alternatives.
+A line of credit is not the only option when you need to borrow money quickly.
+Here are some other alternatives to consider:

 If you have trusted friends or family members that could help you with your financial issues or large purchase, personal borrowing is an option to explore.
 You can even make up a written agreement to confirm the terms and conditions.